-The island of Hispaniola (La Isla Española) was the first New World colony settled by Spain.
+The island of Hispaniola (La Isla Española) was the first colony in th New World settled by Spain.

 As such, it served as the logistical base for the conquest of most of the Western Hemisphere.
 Christopher Columbus first sighted the island in 1492 toward the end of his first voyage to “the Indies.”

-For two centuries the Spanish ruled the island but, in 1697, western Hispaniola (present-day Haiti) came under French control, with the east remaining under Spanish control, a division that still exists today, with the Dominican Republic and Haiti sharing the island
+For two centuries the Spanish ruled the island until western Hispaniola (present-day Haiti) came under French control in 1697.
+The east still remained under Spanish control.
+This created a division that still exists today, with the Dominican Republic and Haiti sharing the island

-Finally, and after decades on unstable political situations, on 27 February 1844, the territory of Santo Domingo recovered its sovereignty and declared independence as the Dominican Republic
+Finally, and after decades of unstable political situations, on 27 February 1844, the territory of Santo Domingo recovered its sovereignty and declared its independence as the Dominican Republic

 What to see an what to do!

 Wild mountain streams, hidden caves and dreamy waterfalls can be visited on guided tours in the mountains.
 Walks through tropical mountain forests, biking at the beaches and safaris for bird and bird watching are just a few of the recommendations that we can give you.